scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Gust
-*2nd level*
+*2nd Level*
 - **Casting Time:** 7 AP
 - **Range:** Touch
 - **Duration:** concentration, 1 minute
 - **Damage Type:** Bludgeoning

 You cause strong winds to blow in a direction, 10 tiles long by 2 tiles wide.
 Each creature in the line must make a Strength save vs your spellcasting, on fail they are blown back 1 tile, plus an additional tile for every crit rolled.
-If they are unable to move due to a wall or obstacle they instead take 1 wound die in damage.
+If they are unable to move due to a wall or obstacle they instead take 1 wound in damage.
 Any creature moving against the direction of the wind must spend two tiles of movement for every tile moved.
 You may spend 2 AP to reverse the direction of the wind.

 Add a proficiency die for every level cast above 2nd.

 ___
 #### Seed of Renewal
-*2nd level*
+*2nd Level*
 - **Casting Time:** 1 minute
 - **Range:** Touch
 - **Duration:** 10 minutes